sandialabs/slycat/docs/source/GET-methods/GET-Remotes.rst

 .. http:get:: /api/remotes/(hostname)

-  Returns true if the remote host is found in the users session for an active user on the server.
-Also, return if the remote host is an SMB share drive.
+  Returns true if the remote host is found in the user's session for an active user on the server.
+Also return if the remote host is an SMB share drive.

   :status 200: